hearsecurity/Crypter/README.md

 ## Crypter

-### Simple tool for file encryption based on ceaser cipher.
+### Simple tool for file encryption based on caesar cipher.